rocketpowerkille/Tare/docs/PHASE_4.md

 - [x] Timestamped valuation, real WETH 1x control, and partial/mismatch tests.
 - [x] Deadline-safe live Studio accounting: 56/56 Graph/RPC reads matched at one canonical Ethereum block with the deployment CID pinned.
-- [ ] Full-history share reconstruction remains a post-submission task.
-It is not a deadline gate because the creation-block backfill cannot finish in time.
+- [ ] Full-history share reconstruction remains unaccepted.
+It is not a submission dependency; no completion-time prediction is made.
 Submission evidence uses the separate pinned `tare-live-accounting` deployment and its completed 56/56 same-block Graph/RPC comparison.
 Do not present that deployment as historical share reconstruction.
 - [ ] Broader standardized indexing/multiple-network coverage, if retained as a
   submission milestone.
 This implementation remains Ethereum-only.

-API/MCP/web remains phase five, monitoring phase six, optional execution phase seven.
-No mainnet transactions are signed or broadcast.
+API/MCP/web is documented in phase five, monitoring in phase six, and execution in phase seven.
+No mainnet execution is claimed.
 Anvil transactions are confined to the localhost integration test.